-b All property and equipment are non-current.
+- (a) Work in progress relates to capital cost incured in setting up new branches.
+When completed and available for use, they are transfered to the respective property, plant and equipment classes and depreciation commences. - (b) All property and equipment are non-current.
 None of the Bank's assets were financed from borrowings, consequently no borrowing cost has been capitalized as part of asset cost.

-c There were no impairment losses on any class of property, plant and equipment during the year (31 December 2021: Nil)
+(c) There were no impairment losses on any class of property , plant and equipment during the period (31 December 2021: Nil).

-d There were no pledged assets in any class of property, plant and equipment during the year (31 December 2021: Nil)
+(d) There were no pledged assets in any class of property, plant and equipment during the period (31 December 2021: Nil).

-26 Right-of-Use Asset
+26. Right-of-Use Assets